AzureAD/microsoft-authentication-library-for-js/lib/msal-core/docs/FAQ.md

 ## How can I implement password reset user flow in my B2C application with MSAL.js?

-Please review our sample [here](https://github.com/Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp) to see how to implement the **password reset** user flow.
+Please checkout our sample [here](https://github.com/Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp) to see how to implement the **password reset** user flow.

 # Common Issues